 Living the dream, you say?
-There are definitely worst places to get stuck in, a statement I hear very often.
-I’m can’t complain, far from it.
+There are definitely worse places to get stuck in, is a statement I hear very often.
+I can’t complain, far from it.
 I’m truly enjoying it.
 And if I’m being totally honest, I’ve been living this life for the past 14 months.
 Summer, sea, sun, learning new cultures, meeting people, and discovering myself.
 For me, not much has changed here, besides the fact that I can’t travel to another country.

-Wonderful volcano islands, atolls, and beaches are currently hiding from me.
+Wonderful volcano islands, atolls, and beaches are currently out of sight.
 They will remain unreachable for the time being.
 So close, yet so far.
-I must wait for the government to make a decision on a complete lockdown within all islands.
+I must wait for the government to make a decision on a complete lockdown across all islands.
 If that happens, all traveling between the islands will be suspended.
 We have food, healthcare, and an internet connection where I’m currently residing, same can’t be said for most other islands so I simply can’t risk losing it during these challenging times.

 “You have the ocean beneath you”, everyone writes to me.
-Ocean, in which I haven’t even stuck my foot into yet.
+The ocean, which I haven’t even dipped my toes into yet.
 Dirty, polluted, and full of bacteria.
 At first glance, a magical blue ocean lagoon is sadly full of trash.
 Trash that is pouring in from every river.
 From those same rivers which run through villages where the waste management is a myth.
 Where rivers serve both as garbage disposal and the sever system at the same time.
 The muddy sludge then travels along with all the plastic, cans and other trash directly into the ocean, polluting the coastal strip.
 The locals are used to it, they were born into this.

 For them swimming surrounded by plastic bottles is … if you ask me, now that I’ve been watching them for a week, I think they don’t even notice it, the trash that engulfed them.
 Maybe the kids, when they fill up bottles with water and use them as toys.

-Yet there are still individuals, that scream “Corona”
+Yet there are still individuals, who scream “Corona“

 as a white foreigner walks by.

 I managed to go diving last week.
 I explored two Japanese cargo shipwrecks, sunk during World War II.
 Kinugawa and Hirokawa.
-Waterlife is rich with life, soft and hard corals, numerous species of tropical fish, which are all united in fighting against the mud and dirt flowing from the rivers.
+Marine life is rich, soft and hard corals, numerous species of tropical fish, which are all united in fighting against the mud and dirt flowing from the rivers.
 Along with my diving partner we managed to bring ashore two cans, some fishing lines, and hooks.
 How long will this last?
 I’ve been told that someone is trying to tackle the pollution problem, cleaning the islands from trash, set up a waste management system.
 I have enough time to check this information, how far along they’ve come.
-Raising awareness is currently almost nonexistent.
+Raising awareness is currently almost non–existent.
 I’ve seen only one sign in the whole city addressing this problem.
 It was in a park for children, forbidding polluting.
-One and only sign in the whole capital city!
+The one and only sign in the whole capital city!

 “One and only sign in the whole capital city!”